matwerber1/aws-msk-kafka-connect-docker/README.md

 2. Create AWS access keys for the user
 3. Run `aws configure` from the machine that you're running this project on, and enter the user's access credentials

 The steps above will store the access keys locally at `~/.aws/credentials`.
-When we later run our S3 Sync Docker container, we will mount this file within the container so that Kafka Connect can access the credentials.
+When we later run our S3 sink Docker container, we will mount this file within the container so that Kafka Connect can access the credentials.

 The IAM user for Kafka Connect needs a very basic set of IAM permissions to write to your Amazon S3 bucket: